Julia C. Owens, Ph.D.

 Dr. Mohideen holds an M.D., M.S. in human physiology and B.A. in biology from the University of Hawaii.
 He also holds an M.S. in clinical investigation from Vanderbilt University.

-Vice President, Commercial Strategy
+Senior Vice President, Commercial Strategy

 Mr. Thomas Hoover is a skilled commercial strategist with over 15 years of experience in the pharmaceutical industry in a number of therapeutic areas.
 Prior to joining Millendo, Mr. Hoover served as vice president of new products planning and corporate development at Sunovion Pharmaceuticals (formerly Sepracor), where he held responsibilities for product strategy, portfolio management and business development.
 Prior to Sunovion, Mr. Hoover was a senior director in the global commercial strategy group at GlaxoSmithKline, where he provided commercial input into R&D decision making.
 Before starting his pharmaceutical career, Mr. Hoover spent 4 years at The Boston Consulting Group.